friends-of-freeswitch/switchio/README.rst

 Dependencies
 ------------
 Currently, Switchy relies on the `ESL SWIG package`_ distributed with the FreeSWITCH sources.
-Luckily, Sangoma has nicely `packaged this with setuptools`_ so manual installation is not necessary.
+Luckily, Sangoma has `packaged this with setuptools`_ so manual installation is not necessary.

 .. _ESL SWIG package: https://freeswitch.org/confluence/display/FREESWITCH/Python+ESL